Lethal Weapon 3 (pinball): Playfield and layout

 The lower part of the playfield shows a large Uzi with insert lights.

 Gameplay

 Unlike video modes in most other games, the Uzi video mode is played with the ball still on the main playfield.
+Repeated shots to the orbits light bullets in the ammunition magazine; once all six are lit, the player can pull the trigger on the cabinet's gun handle (also used to launch the ball) and shoot a criminal who appears on the display for extra points.
+Regardless of the outcome, the player receives one of six awards in a sequence shown on the playfield.

+Shooting the three numbered saucers (1, 2, 3) in any order awards points and displays a clip featuring one of the stunts from the Lethal Weapon film series.
+The sequence is: High Fall, Car Crash, Toilet, Explosion, Helicopter, each awarding more points than the last.
+After the Helicopter award, the player can complete the three saucer shots one more time to earn a large bonus and see a "Super Stunt" montage of all the clips in rapid succession.

 Release and reception

 Lethal Weapon 3 received positive reviews.
 The game was noted as part of a larger shift from original themes to movie-themed pinball machines.
 A reviewer for The Flipside found the theme to be well integrated, and the manufacturers best pinball machine to-date; only minor issues were found, such as the unreliability of the skill shot.
 By 1994, it was Data East's all-time most successful pinball machine.

 Data East provided six Lethal Weapon 3 games for attendee's to play at the movie's Los Angeles premiere in May, 1992.
 However, the completed game was not available for release until several months later.
 Joe Pesci also owns a Lethal Weapon 3 pinball machine.